bartificer/programming-by-stealth/docs/_tidbits/tidbit7.md

 Content of `parse-applications.jq`:

-First add some comment to explain what this file does.
+First, add some comment to explain what this file does.
 Your future self will be glad you did.
 We only want the array of `SPApplicationsDataType`.

 ```jq
 # File to parse the result of an export of the system profiler applications